Shapur of Ray

 Shapur of Ray was a Sasanian military officer from the Mihran family.
 The city Ray in his name was the seat of the Mihran family.

+Biography

 According to Abu Hanifa Dinawari (d.
 896), Shapur was the governor of the two Mesopotamian districts of Khutarniyah and Babylonia during Kavad I's reign.
 According to al-Tabari, he held the rank of "Supreme Commander of the Land" (iṣbahbadh al-bilād).
 Ferdowsi records him being recalled by Kavad I to destroy the powerful Sukhra of Karen family, who was also Shapur Razi's rival.
 Shapur Razi defeated and captured Sukhra in Shiraz.
 The Mihran-Karen rivalry became proverbial in the contemporary Sasanian society, as reflected in the expression "Sukhra's wind has died away, and a wind belonging to Mihran has now started to blow".

 He briefly served as the governor (marzban) of Persian Armenia from 483 to 484.